Last Updated 2.17.25.

 Eventually, we may be able to establish a new stable global average temperature and climate.

-The long-term, big-picture silver lining is that eventually, a destabilized global climate will seek to establish some new dynamic equilibrium.
-This means that if we keep carbon ppm and global warming below certain levels, we will eventually experience a new, stable climate and temperature equilibrium.
-Stable is generally much better than unstable when it comes to maintaining our global temperature, climate, and civilization as we know it, but the new equilibrium might not be suitable for humans.
+The long-term, big-picture silver lining is that a destabilized global climate will eventually seek to establish some new dynamic equilibrium.
+If we keep carbon ppm and global warming below certain levels, we will eventually experience a new, stable climate and temperature equilibrium.
+Stable is generally much better than unstable when it comes to maintaining our global temperature, climate, and civilization as we know it.
+Still, the new equilibrium might not be suitable for humans.

-Despite the many types of challenging global warming consequences and past fossil fuel reduction mistakes that we now face, we can still learn from their feedback, and we can adapt and evolve to make life as good and as happy as is possible.
-No matter how severe the coming global warming consequences might become, if we wisely play the remaining cards that we have been dealt with, we can still achieve the best remaining possible outcomes.
+Despite the many challenging consequences of global warming and past fossil fuel reduction mistakes that we now face, we can still learn from their feedback and adapt and evolve to make life as good and happy as possible.
+No matter how severe the coming global warming consequences might become, if we wisely play the remaining cards we have dealt with, we can still achieve the best possible outcomes.

-We can yet make a significant difference in reducing global fossil fuel use to stabilize and save the future of humanity by executing a comprehensive reduction and survival plan like the Job One for Humanity global warming action plan.
+We can still significantly reduce global fossil fuel use, stabilize the planet, and save humanity's future by executing a comprehensive reduction and survival plan like the Job One for Humanity global warming action plan.

 We can persevere through this time of emergency.
-We just need to remember that our greatest challenges are also the seeds of our greatest opportunities.
+We must remember that our greatest challenges are also the seeds of our greatest opportunities.

 We are engaged in nothing less than the most critical and meaningful evolutionary opportunity, challenge, and adventure in human history!
-It is our last opportunity to slow down the mass human extinction threat by getting close to these 2025 global fossil fuel reduction targets.
-Only reaching these targets will fully remove the total extinction threat.
+Our last chance is to slow the mass human extinction threat by getting close to these 2025 global fossil fuel reduction targets.
+Only reaching these targets will thoroughly remove the total extinction threat.
 In reaching these targets, we also significantly improve many of the world's other 12 major challenges.

-Get started today on the Job One for Humanity global warming reduction and survival plan.
+Get started on Job One for Humanity's global warming reduction and survival plan today.
 Help save and salvage as much of humanity and our beautiful civilization as possible.

-For all of the surprise benefits of climate change and global warming, please see this page.
-It has been viewed over 2 million times and is the most read page on our website.
+Please see this page for all the surprising benefits of climate change and global warming.
+It has been viewed over 2 million times and is the most-read page on our website.

 Key Recommended Additional Reading